lcrespom/nash/docs/manual.md

 make `nash` take control of the line editor and provide the same functionality as on the machine it was installed.

+Nash keeps separate command and directory histories for each different host, so the commands typed on each environment are context-specific.

+## How `nash` works
+If you are curious, here is how `nash` is able to improve the UX of `bash` while at the same time relying on it for all the command processing: by opening a `bash`` in a [pseudo-terminal(https://en.wikipedia.org/wiki/Pseudoterminal) and then controlling all input and output to and from it.

+Once `nash` sits in the middle between the real terminal and `bash`, the trick to this technique is knowing when is `bash` showing the prompt and waiting for the user to enter the next command, and when is it running a command from the user.
+To detect when `bash` is showing the prompt, `nash` sets `$PS1` (the main prompt variable) to display a very specific sequence of characters.
+In this case, the sequence `'\x1E\x1E>` is used, but any other weird prompt sequence would be fine, as long as it does not appear in the normal output from a command - and the fact that `\x1E` is a non-displayable character ensures that.

+When the special prompt mark is detected, `nash` replaces it with the configured prompt, and provides its own line editor, along with all the colors and widgets such as the interactive menus.
+The moment the user hits enter, the edited command is passed along to `bash`, and input and output is piped between the real terminal and `bash`, until the command execution ends and `bash` shows the prompt again, and `nash` fancy line editor takes control again.

+This technique allows `nash` to be used on remote systems: after all, it is just piping characters from one place to another.
+There are some cases where access to the local environment is required, for example in order to show a menu with the files in the current directory.
+In such cases, `nash` knows that it is on a remote environment and then issues a *hidden* `ls` command, gathering the output and building the menu from it.